Last Updated on 16th May 2026 by peppe8o

 sudo apt install mariadb-server -y

-Create the database with related user, and assign the proper permissions with the following terminal commands (copy-paste line by line).
-Please change the user name and user password (marked in red) with your preferred ones:
+Create the database with a related user, and assign the proper permissions with the following terminal commands (copy-paste line by line).
+Please change the user name and user password (marked in red) with your preferred:

 sudo su